pyserial/pyserial/pyserial/documentation/examples.rst

 This program opens a TCP/IP port.
 When a connection is made to that port (e.g. with telnet) it forwards all data to the serial port and vice versa.

+There are two modes of operation:

+raw socket (default):

-The serial port settings are set on the command line when starting the program.
+- The serial port settings are set on the command line when starting the program.
-There is no possibility to change settings from remote.
+- There is no possibility to change settings from remote.
+- All data is passed through as-is.

+:rfc:`2217` (use ``--rfc2217`` command line option):

+- The initial serial port settings are set on the command line when starting the program.
+- The port settings and control lines (RTS/DTR) can changed at any time using :rfc:`2217` requests.
+The status lines (DSR/CTS/RI/CD) are polled every second and notifications are sent to the client.
+- Telnet character IAC (0xff) needs to be doubled in data stream.
+IAC followed by an other value is interpreted as telnet command sequence.
+- Telnet negotiation commands are sent when connecting to the server.

 ::

     Usage: tcp_serial_redirect.py [options] [port [baudrate]]